whoward/docs/markdown/ci-integrations/travis.md

 travis encrypt SAUCE_ACCESS_KEY=sauceAccessKey --add
 ```

-*Note: If you want to learn more about secure environment variables, check out the
+*If you want to learn more about secure environment variables, check out the
 [Travis
 CI documentation](http://about.travis-ci.org/docs/user/build-configuration/#Secure-environment-variables).*